Back to Blog

 Conclusion

 Giphy Capture served Mac users well when it launched.
-But nine years without updates means it's time to move on.
+But years of near-silence and a 30-second cap that never budged mean it's time to move on.

 The good news?
 You have great choices now: